 Scottish Homes Strategy

 As the Scottish Homes Pension Fund is relatively mature, it uses the proceeds of gilt coupons and redemptions to pay pensions.
 Cash or cash equivalents are held to enable pensions to be paid between the dates when gilts redeem.
-Being fully funded, the fund typically invests excess cash in short-dated bills and gilts.
-The cash balance as at 31 March 2023 was equivalent to slightly more than two and a half years’ pension payments, an increase on the prior year due to the run-off of maturing bonds.
+Being fully funded, the Fund typically invests excess cash in short-dated bills and gilts.
+The cash balance at end March 2025 was equivalent to slightly more than seventeen months’ pension payments.

 Investment strategy

-There was no change to the fund’s strategic allocation of 100% to bonds in the year to 31 March 2023, and the fund invests solely in cash and bonds, specifically UK gilts, which move proportionately with liability values.
+There was no change to the Fund’s strategic allocation of 100% to bonds in the year to 31 March 2025.
+The Fund invests solely in cash and bonds, specifically UK gilts, which move broadly in line with liability values.

 My Pension Online